ChinduSahid/Exploratory-Data-Analysis-EDA-/README.md

 library(sqldf),
 library(DataExplorer)

-Refer to pdf for the detailed explanation of the EDA process.
+Refer to the pdf file for the detailed explanation of the EDA process.